payara/jakartaee-10-tck-runners/README.md

 ## Prerequisities

-run `mvn clean dependency:copy` and `mvn clean dependency:copy-dependency`
+run `mvn clean dependency:copy` and `mvn clean dependency:copy-dependencies`

 * it downloads all server dependencies to target/server-dependencies